 The immediate focus of the institutions, who are due back in Athens on Monday, will be on the fourth review but discussions are continuing in the background on what debt relief measures may be implemented after the conclusion of the third programme this summer.

-Building permits increased by 12.6 percent in November, slowing from October’s rise of 16.4 percent, Hellenic Statistical Authority (ELSTAT) data released on Monday showed.
+Building permits increased by 5.4 percent in February following a rise of 18 percent in January, Hellenic Statistical Authority (ELSTAT) data released on Friday showed.